vzool/docs/install.md

 ## Logging In

-Once you've finished with the installer, you will automatically be taken to the login page of the Directus App.
+Once you've finished with the installer, you will automatically be taken to the login page of the Directus App (again, at `/admin`).
 You can then login with the credentials you provided during the configuration process, or the default credentials if configured manually: `admin@example.com` and `password`

 ## Other Install Options